BigBaz54/Covid_spread/README.md

 - Data availability only at country level, lacks granular details
 - Approximations required when merging data from different spatial resolutions
+- The Köppen-Geiger climate classification data being available for specific geographic points, their assignment to countries implies some inaccuracy, as the climate can vary within the same country
+- COVID-19 data also being primarily available at the country or large region level, this does not allow for sub-national analysis
+- The lacking information on confirmed COVID-19 cases has made it difficult to determine a reliable spread rate indicator, as this type of analysis is usually performed at the national level with precise data on government interventions